Connect with us

 He shares:

-If you’re going to make a commitment to becoming successful, you’re going to have to make some tough decisions along the way.
+If you’re going to commit to becoming successful, you’ll have to make some tough decisions along the way.

-You’ll need the courage to act on your instinct and stick to your goals no matter your obstacles.
+You’ll need the courage to act on your instinct and stick to your goals despite obstacles.

 That might be leaving your 9-to-5 job and risking taking the leap out on your own, or it could be a lackluster economy, one rejection after another, or letting people go.

-Whatever it is, successful people realize that they need to make tough judgment calls.
+Whatever it is, successful people realize they need to make tough judgment calls.

-Every day isn’t necessarily going to be a walk in the park.
+Every day will not be a walk in the park.

 Passion is helpful when pursuing your dreams.

-But passion, or just love what you do, isn’t always enough.
+But passion, or just loving what you do, isn’t always enough.

-Simon Sinek talks about that in his famous TED talk, How Great Leaders Inspire Action, about how you need to focus on the long term and the big picture.
+In his famous TED Talk, How Great Leaders Inspire Action, Simon Sinek talks about how you need to focus on the long term and the big picture.

-Find your “why” and what motivates you every day – not just what you like doing.
+Find your “why” and what motivates you daily – not just what you enjoy doing.

 No one enjoys crunching numbers or firing employees.